welvet/SillyTavern-MessageSummarize/README.md

 - This extension reworks how memory is stored by summarizing each message individually, rather than all at once.
 - Summaries are injected into the prompt at two levels: short-term memory and long-term memory.
 - Short term memory rotates out the most recent message summaries automatically.
-- Long-term memory stores summaries of manually-marked messages beyond the short-term memory.
+- Long-term memory stores summaries of manually-marked messages beyond the short-term limit.

-Pros:
+Pros compared to the built-in summarization:
-- Summarizing messages individually gets more accurate summaries, less likely to miss details.
+- Summarizing messages individually (as opposed to all at once) gets more accurate summaries and is less likely to miss details.
+- Because each memory is stored separately, old summaries do not change when new ones are added.
+- Each summary is attached to the message it summarizes, so deleting a message removes only the associated memory.
-- Short-term memory guarantees that relevant info is always available from the most recent messages, but goes away once reaching the desired limit.
+- Short-term memory guarantees that relevant info is always available from the most recent messages, but goes away once no longer relevant according to a set limit.
 - Long-term memory allows you to choose which details are important to remember, keeping them available for longer, up to a separate limit.
-- Summarization occurs automatically after a message is generated, so if your model generates faster than you read you'll never have to wait.

 Cons, with attempted solutions:
 - If you use Context Shifting, performing the summarizations on each message breaks it.
-To reduce this, have added a feature that allows you to define a batch size, summarizing multiple messages at once (still one at a time).
+To reduce this, I have added a feature that allows you to define a batch size, summarizing multiple messages at once (still one at a time).
 This allows you to use context shifting for longer before summarizations occur.
-- If a message is too small, it may not be relevant.
-I've added a config setting to exclude messages under a given token length.
-- If a summarization is wrong, it can affect subsequent generations.
-I've added the ability to regenerate a summary or manually edit it if needed.
 - Summarizing a single message can sometimes miss important context from previous messages.
 I've added the ability to include a few previous messages (and/or summaries) in the summarization prompt as context.
-- If you want to add the extension to an existing chat, initial summarization of the chat might take a while.
-You can stop summarization at any time by clicking the "stop" button next to the progress bar.

 ### Usage
-- Install the extension in ST using the github link.
+- Install the extension in ST using the github link: https://github.com/qvink/qvink_memory
-- To mark a memory for long-term memory, click the "brain" icon in the message button menu.
+- To mark a message for long-term memory, click the "brain" icon in the message button menu.
 - To re-summarize a message, click the "Quote" icon in the message button menu.
 - To edit a summary, click on the summary text directly or click the "pen" icon in the message button menu.
-- To summarize an existing chat, go to the config and click the "Summarize Chat" button next to the "Summarization" section (two curved arrows).
+- To summarize an existing chat, go to the config and click the "Mass re-summarization" button next to the "Summarization" section (two curved arrows).
 - To only summarize certain characters in a group chat, open the group chat edit menu and scroll down to the member list.
 Click the glowing "brain" icon to toggle whether that character will be automatically summarized (if you have auto-summarization enabled).